This guide is for Big Life Journal for Kids — 2nd Edition

 - Be clear that Big Life Journal is a great way to spend time together, chat, and just hang out.
 It’s a safe space to talk about these topics and how to overcome personal struggles.

-- Take out your Big Life Journal and talk about the thirteen topics.
+- Take out your Big Life Journal and talk about the ten topics.
 As you flip through the book, glance at the stories and illustrations.

 - Highlight Big Life Journal builds different kinds of muscles - mental, emotional, psychological, and interpersonal.